MenuSlate/spree/doc/how_to/installation.md

 cd sandbox && rails server
 ```

-This creates a barebones rails application configured with the Spree gem.
-It runs the migrations  for you and sets up the sample data.
-The resulting `sandbox` folder is already ignored by `.gitignore` and it is deleted and rebuilt from scratch each time the Rake task runs.
+This creates a barebones application configured with Spree gem.
+It runs the DB migrations  and sets
+up the sample data.
+Resulting `sandbox` folder is ignored by `.gitignore` and is  deleted and
+rebuilt from scratch each time the Rake task runs.

-### Use as a Gem with Existing Application
+## Existing Application
 * To use a stable branch of Spree, add this line to your Gemfile
 ```
 gem 'spree', github: 'spree/spree', branch: '3-0-stable'